raykolbe/AOPModule/README.md

 }
 ```

+## Notes
-Note: If your aspect implements `Zend\ServiceManager\ServiceLocatorAwareInterface`, the ServiceManager instance on Application will be injected.
+  - If your aspect implements `Zend\ServiceManager\ServiceLocatorAwareInterface`, the ServiceManager instance on Application will be injected.

-Note: This module is set up as soon as ZF2 allows (MVC Bootstrap) and at the highest priority on the event stack.
+  - This module is set up as soon as ZF2 allows (MVC Bootstrap) and at the highest priority on the event stack.
+  - v0.1.0 of AOP is currently supported.
+Future releases promise a more robust lexicon.